 All articlesStack

-The 6-layer agentic stack we deploy for SMBs
+The six-layer agentic stack we deploy for SMBs

 Reasoning at the bottom, business outcomes at the top.
-The architecture we run inside every VioX OS deployment — and why each layer earns its place.
+The architecture inside every deployment, and why each layer earns its place.

 agenticarchitectureclaudelanggraph

-Every system VioX puts into production runs through six layers — engineered top-to-bottom, nothing glued on.
-Reasoning at the bottom; the business outcome at the top.
-This is the stack inside every VioX OS deployment, and it's the same one we use when we architect bespoke agentic systems for ambitious operators.
+Every system we put into production runs through six layers, top to bottom, with nothing glued on.
+Reasoning at the bottom, business outcomes at the top.
+This is the architecture inside every deployment, and the same one we use for bespoke builds.

 01 — Reasoning

 Frontier models with structured output and grounding.
-Claude Sonnet 4.6 for the production tier; Claude Opus 4.6 for tasks where cost-of-error dominates cost-of-tokens; GPT-4o and Gemini for ensemble work where we want a second opinion.
-We fine-tune smaller models — Llama 3 8B, Phi-4 — for the high-volume narrow tasks the frontier doesn't need to touch.
+Claude Sonnet 4.6 for the production tier.
+Claude Opus 4.6 for tasks where the cost of being wrong dominates the cost of tokens.
+GPT-4o and Gemini for ensemble work where we want a second opinion.
+We fine-tune smaller models (Llama 3 8B, Phi-4) for high-volume narrow tasks the frontier doesn't need to touch.

-The take: never run on one model.
-Production agents fail in model-specific ways, and a mono-model deployment is a single point of failure.
+The relevant rule here: never run on a single model.
+Production agents fail in model-specific ways, and a mono-model deployment is one outage from a customer escalation.

 02 — Tool use

 Function calling, code execution, browser, MCP servers.
-This is where most of the work actually happens — the agent isn't smart because it knows things, it's smart because it can do things.
+This is where most of the actual work happens.
+The agent isn't smart because it knows things; it's smart because it can do things.
 CRM tools, search tools, computer use, custom MCP servers we write per client.

-The pattern that wins: every tool returns structured output the agent can reason about, plus a one-line natural-language summary the agent can quote back to the user.
+The pattern that wins: every tool returns structured output the agent can reason about, plus a one-line natural-language summary the agent can quote back.
 Agents that have to parse JSON in their head waste tokens and lose context.

 03 — Memory

 Vector and episodic memory.
 RAG, semantic cache, audit log.
-We use pgvector inside the VioX OS Postgres for per-tenant scoped memory; Pinecone for high-volume cross-tenant retrieval; Redis for the semantic cache that catches 30-40% of repeated queries before they hit a model.
+We use pgvector inside the deployment Postgres for per-tenant scoped memory, Pinecone for high-volume cross-tenant retrieval, Redis for the semantic cache that catches 30 to 40% of repeated queries before they hit a model.

-The 5-layer memory model inside VioX OS — raw transcripts, compressed summaries, extracted entities, learned facts, distilled wisdom — is the part that takes an agent from "answers questions" to "knows your business."
+The five-layer memory model we use internally — raw transcripts, compressed summaries, extracted entities, learned facts, distilled wisdom — is the part that takes an agent from "answers questions" to "knows your business."

 04 — Orchestration

 Multi-agent graphs, retries, fallbacks, hand-off.
-LangGraph for the directed-acyclic flows; AutoGen patterns for free-form negotiation; n8n as the workflow surface where ops can see what's running and intervene without writing code.
+LangGraph for directed-acyclic flows.
+AutoGen patterns for free-form negotiation. n8n as the workflow surface where ops can see what's running and intervene without writing code.

 This is the layer that makes the system robust.
-A single agent calling a single tool will fail 3-5% of the time in production — sometimes the model hallucinates, sometimes the tool times out, sometimes the input was malformed.
-Without orchestration with retries, fallbacks, and hand-off-to-human, those failures become customer complaints.
+A single agent calling a single tool fails 3 to 5% of the time in production.
+The model hallucinates, the tool times out, the input was malformed.
+Without orchestration with retries, fallbacks, and human hand-off, those failures become customer complaints.
 With it, they become invisible.

 05 — Observability

 Traces, evals, prompt versioning, cost telemetry.
-Every agent run produces a trace; every trace runs through evals; every prompt version is tagged and rollback-able.
-We use LangSmith and Helicone for the standard work; Arize for the harder evaluation problems; custom evals for anything client-specific.
+Every agent run produces a trace, every trace runs through evals, every prompt version is tagged and rollback-able.
+LangSmith and Helicone for the standard work, Arize for the harder evaluation problems, custom evals for anything client-specific.

-Here's the rule we don't break: no agent ships to production without an eval suite.
+The rule we don't break: no agent goes to production without an eval suite.
 Not "we'll add it later."
 Day zero.

 06 — Cloud infrastructure

 Edge-native serverless.
-Vercel for the public surfaces; Cloudflare Workers for low-latency edge compute; AWS for the heavier orchestration; Supabase for Postgres + auth + RLS.
+Vercel for the public surfaces, Cloudflare Workers for low-latency edge compute, AWS for the heavier orchestration, Supabase for Postgres, auth, and RLS.
 Edge functions, queues, vector stores, durable execution.

 Why edge-native?
 Latency.
 A typical agent run touches three or four tools and ends with a model call.
 If every hop costs 100ms of network round-trip, the user feels it.
 Edge brings the orchestration close to the model, the cache close to the user, and the data close to where it's served.